gianfaye/gianfaye-jekyll/_posts/2013-10-08-openness-night-24-hour-hackathon.md

 ../**Chance to win surprise prizes!**

 Ha.
 I am not expecting to win but perks would be awesome.
+(Who wouldn't want _surprise_ prizes!?)
+Could it be a new phone?
 I'm actually planning to buy a new phone since my phone is currently indisposed (oh I meant broken) aaaand wouldn't it be nice if I'd get my new phone from a hackathon. _Heehee._

 ##The Exciting Part